Competition details

 19. Each valid Entry received will be submitted for judging.
 Entries will be judged by a panel of judges appointed by the Organiser.

-20. Entrants will be advised via email by mid-March 2024 if they have been shortlisted in the Competition.
-Prize winners will be announced on Thursday 29 August 2024, followed by publication in the Sept-Oct 2024 edition of Australian Geographic.
+20. Entrants will be advised via email by late March 2025 if they have been shortlisted in the Competition.
+Prize winners will be announced on Thursday 28 August 2025.
+A listing of winners and selection of competition images will be published in the Sept-Oct 2025 edition of Australian Geographic and across the social media platforms of the Organiser and Australian Geographic.

 21. If an Entry is shortlisted by the judging panel, the Entrant must, within 2 weeks from receiving notification of such shortlisting, provide to the Organiser: